How to apply

 Please use codes that are as specific as possible, i.e. 6 digits.
 Also indicate project key words or phrases not exceeding 255 characters in total (separated by commas or semi-colons; please do not use the return key).

-NEW: As part of our NZRIS obligations, we will be required to report the share of each FOR code to the proposed research.
+As part of the Society’s New Zealand Research Information System (NZRIS) obligations, we are required to report the share of each FOR code to the proposed research.
 Please indicate the % share of each FOR code to the proposed research.
 The shares should add up to 100%.

 Socio-Economic Objective (SEO) classification

-NEW: As part of our NZRIS obligations, we will be required to report the share of each SEO code to the proposed research.
+As part of the Society’s NZRIS obligations, we are required to report the share of each SEO code to the proposed research.
 Please indicate the % share of each SEO code to the proposed research.
 The shares should add up to 100%.

 Please select one of the following categories that best fits the theme of the proposed project: Life Sciences, Physical Sciences and Mathematics, or Humanities and Social Sciences.
 This information will be used to track the proportion of short-listed and funded proposals in each category and help to ensure equal opportunities across different fields of research.
 Please use the following information as a guide: